NaomiOkiddy/Python/README.md

 _(Photo credit: [www.digitalocean.com](https://www.digitalocean.com/community/tutorials/how-to-use-string-formatters-in-python-3))_

 This repository contains all the python projects I've worked on or practiced concepts on.
+The main textbook I used is [LPTHW](https://learnpythonthehardway.org/book/).

 # CodeAcademy